Optimal enzyme rhythms in cells: Principles of optimal adaptation

-Should organisms behave homeostatically, or should they use changes in the environment as an opportunity to run different processes at different times?
-Should biochemical processes within cells be synchronised or separated in time, and in which order should they be arranged in metabolic cycles?
-From a functional perspective, organisms can be expected to do whatever fits their needs (i.e., what improves their evolutionary fitness).
-In winter, many trees lose their leaves and many animals hibernate, living on storage compounds they produced in the warmer seasons.
-The production of wood in trees varies depending on the season, and flowering is season-dependent.
-We can think of the yearly cycle as one process, which has evolved (and is under selective pressure) as a whole.
-Then, the behaviour in each phase should be adapted to the environment and to the behaviour in past and future phases.
-We can think of daily rhythms (e.g., the management of glucose by the liver) in a similar way.
+\myparagraph{\ \\Temporal strategies of organisms} Should organisms in periodic environments behave homeostatically, or should they use existing environmental variations as opportunities, running different processes at different times?
+If biochemical processes follow an optimal temporal order, which of them should be synchronised or be separated in time?
+How should a metabolic cycle proceed?
+From an optimality perspective, organisms should do what improves their evolutionary fitness.
+For example, many trees lose their leaves in winter and many animals hibernate, consuming the storage compounds they produced in the warmer seasons.
+Wood production in trees varies between seasons, and also {\flow}ering is season-dependent.
+We can think of such yearly cycles as a whole, as processes under a selective pressures.
+We can think of daily rhythms (e.g.~the varying glucose supply and demand in our body and its management of by the liver) in a similar way.
+The behaviour in each phase should be adapted to the environment and to the behaviour in the past and future phases.

-To explain biological behaviour in terms of function, we could assume different types of strategies: by ``instantaneous'' strategies (``In each moment, do what is best under the current conditions'') or by ``scheduling'' strategies (``Shift each process to the moment in which the external conditions are best'').
-Here, we assumed ``holistic'' strategies (``Phase all processes in time such that no further rearrangement would provide an advantage``).
-In a holistic strategy, the aim would be an arrangement in which all resources are used most efficiently, material for each phase is prepared by previous processes, side products would be reused in following processes, and as little material as possible remains unused.
-Such strategies correspond to an ecological thinking.

-If temporal behaviour is optimised as a whole, the resulting behaviour may involve anticipation.
-In metabolism, anticipation means that enzyme activities are not passively adapted to their current substrate levels (as in mechanistic substrate activation, or as the notion of just-in-time production may suggest).
-On the contrary, they \emph{actively} shape the metabolite profiles and create future conditions under which enzymes will be able to act more efficiently.
-We can even see this in the ``just-in-time'' activation of a linear chain: if the goal were to produce \emph{some} end product very fast, then all enzymes would be immediately activated.
-Then, however each enzyme would be used less efficiently, and converting most of the substrate into product would take longer.
-The sequential activation, in contrast, delays the production of internal metabolites, generates large concentration gradients within the pathway, and makes enzymes more efficient once they are activated.